yokem55/RPIPs/RPIPs/RPIP-Sec-Council-Charter.md

 ### Qualifications for prospective members
 Security council membership is a high commitment, high responsibility role, and should not be pursued lightly.

+In general - security council members must have the appropriate skills and capacity to *independently* assess and verify a potential security incident and be able to determine the suitability of a proposed settings change *without* reliance on the assessments of other members.

 **Minimum Qualifications:**
-- Have a strong background in EVM blockchain security, safety practices and procedures.
+- Have a strong background in EVM blockchain security procedures and safety practices.
 - Ability to ask critical questions of a technical nature to better understand the underlying mechanics of blockchain transactions and events.
-- Thorough knowledge of the the normal behaviors of the Rocket Pool protocol.
+- Thorough knowledge of the the expected behaviors of the Rocket Pool protocol.
+- Ability to read and understand audit reports, bug bounty reports, and contract deployment verifications.
 - Familiarity with the the PDAO settings available to the Security Council for immediate execution, their intended behaviors, the potential circumstances for when they might be need to be changed and the implications for their usage.

 **Reccomended Qualifications:**